MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1906.md

 #### Documentation

 - Applicable: This issue applies to all supported releases.
-- Cause: The documenation links in the Overview page of Virtual Network gateway links to Azure-specific documentation instead of Azure Stack.
+- Cause: The documentation links in the Overview page of Virtual Network gateway links to Azure-specific documentation instead of Azure Stack.
 Please use the following links for the Azure Stack documentation:

 Gateway SKUs: https://docs.microsoft.com/azure-stack/user/azure-stack-vpn-gateway-about-vpn-gateways#gateway-skus